 The minimum you must know

 His Highness Sabah Al Khaled Al Sabah Crown Prince of Kuwait patterned “peace” eloquently at the start of his presentation at the 80th session of the United Nations.
-He is leading rhetorically ethically and with integrity.
+He led rhetorically ethically and with integrity.

-In December 2024, the Kingdom of Kuwait became Chairman of the four decade old Gulf Cooperation Council (GCC), a political and economic alliance between Saudi Arabia, Kuwait, the United Arab Emirates, Qatar, Bahrain, and Oman.
-There is a mutual defense agreement among them as well.
-The group has been organizing important free trade agreements and international sporting events.
-So it’s very influential in global diplomacy.
+In December 2024, the Kingdom of Kuwait became Chairman of the four decade old Gulf Cooperation Council (GCC), a political, economic and security alliance between Saudi Arabia, Kuwait, the United Arab Emirates, Qatar, Bahrain, and Oman.
+The U.S. actively encouraged alignment for Kuwait to create peace, after defending Kuwait from Iraq.
+The group has been organizing important free trade agreements and international sporting events ever since.
+The alliance has become very influential in global diplomacy.
 In this writer’s opinion, Kuwait would be a great candidate to enter into an Abraham Accord with Israel next, because they might be able to include all of the GCC member states.

 Kuwait is a moderately to well populated coastal technically West Asian country that's considered part of the Middle East in the United States.
 Kuwait fully militarily aligned with the United States and NATO to successfully repel an Iraqi incursion in the early 1990s.
 A three decade long and still on-going intervention ensued that precipitated the surrender of the Iraqi military and complete liberation of Kuwait.
 Much earlier, in the early 1990s, President George Bush Sr. had left the Iraqi government unharmed during a previous conflict.
 But his son George Bush Jr. decided to go further to protect Kuwait, and topple Iraqi leaders, following the tragic events of September 11th, 2001.
 Iraq currently has a democratically elected government that was installed by NATO that developed independent credibility within the region and beyond.
 And Kuwait remains independent and closely U.S. aligned to this day.